Federalist No. 67

 Federalist No. 67 is an essay by Alexander Hamilton, the sixty-seventh of The Federalist Papers.
 This essay's title is "The Executive Department" and begins a series of eleven separate papers discussing the powers and limitations of that branch.
 Federalist No. 67 was published under the pseudonym Publius, like the rest of the Federalist Papers.
 It was published in the New York Packet on Tuesday, March 11, 1788.

 In this paper, Hamilton distinguishes between the president's constitutionally limited executive powers and the far more extensive powers of a monarch as a ruler.
-He also chastises opponents of the Constitution who claim the President is granted excessive power by being allowed to fill vacancies in the Senate.
+He also chastises opponents of the Constitution who claim the U.S. President is granted excessive power by being allowed to fill vacancies in the U.S. Senate.
 Hamilton points out that this is a misreading, as the President's power applies to vacancies of executive officers, which does not include the Senate.

 Anti-Federalist criticisms

 Hamilton's arguments are a response to anti-federalist arguments against the new constitution and the strong general government that it implied.
 The anti-federalists feared that the national government would weaken their states and that national debts would burden the country, and were particularly concerned with the executive branch, arguing that it would eventually become a monarchy or dictatorship.
 People questioned why Hamilton and the Federalists would propose a constitution that created an executive branch that seemed to have too much power.
 America was coming off the revolution where they fought England to gain independence from an oppressive government they believed had too much power.
 People were concerned that this new executive branch would destroy the freedom that they had just fought and died for.
 Another major fear was that the executive would have too much say in the Senate.
 They thought the executive would be controlling from behind the scenes and appointing whoever they wanted to Congress.
 Hamilton set out to prove that these fears were something not to worry about because the executive branch would be tightly regulated.